Counselling & Psychotherapy

-Sessions can also be conducted via Skype.
+Sessions can also be conducted via Skype or Zoom.
 Most importantly however I aim to offer you my unconditional support and give you permission to be fully yourself, in all your breadth and depth.

 What sort of issues do I work with?

 Issues I work with include: depression, anxiety, panic attacks, bereavement, relationship issues, trauma, addiction, low self-esteem, suicidal thoughts and anything else that you may be struggling with.